Levy-Y/easy-banking-bot/README.md

 *Note: The "Bank" role is required to execute the balance-related commands, and the "Leader" role is needed to perform admin commands.*

+## Logging

+The RP Server Assistant bot includes a robust logging system to track and record important events and activities within the server.
+This feature helps server administrators and moderators keep a detailed record of various interactions and activities performed by the users and the bot itself.

+### How Logging Works

+The logging function captures essential events such as user joins, leaves, warns, and other significant commands executed by users with the "Leader" role.
+Additionally, it logs successful and failed attempts at modifying user data, such as updating user information, adding or removing money, and performing administrative actions.

+### Accessing Logs

+The log entries are stored in a separate log file, which is continuously updated as events occur.
+Server administrators can access and review these logs to gain insights into user interactions and bot activities.

 ## License

 This project is licensed under the MIT License.
 Refer to the LICENSE file for more details.